Hito-helloworld/parkour-rpg/README.md

-Parkour RPG is a 2D platformer built with Python and Pygame where players navigate through obstacles, explore levels, and interact with NPCs while progressing through multiple stages.
+Parkour RPG is a 2D platformer built with Python and Pygame(only works in linux) where players navigate through obstacles, explore levels, and interact with NPCs while progressing through multiple stages.

 The goal of the game is to combine smooth movement mechanics with simple exploration and interaction elements, creating a lightweight but engaging platforming experience.